cunicu/cunicu/docs/Configuration.md

 - Convert the setting name to uppercase
 - Prefixing the setting name with `WICE_`
-- Nested settings are seperated by underscores
+- Nested settings are separated by underscores

 **Example:** The setting `ice.max_binding_requests` can be set by the environment variable `WICE_ICE_MAX_BINDING_REQUESTS`

 **Note:** Setting lists such as `ice.urls` or `backends` can currently not be set via environment variables.

-## DNS Autoconfiguration
+## DNS Auto-configuration

 ɯice als supports retrieving parts of the configuration via DNS lookups.